happypeter/happypeter.github.com/work/languages.markdown

 embedded use.
 But Google just did it, and solve some problems by maintaining their own branch of Java Libs.

-_2010.9:_run helloWorld on my andriod cellphone, eclipse+ADT
+_2010.9:_ run _helloWorld_ on my andriod cellphone, eclipse+ADT

 ## elisp

-_2009:_  Used Emacs for 3 months, and thus learned a little bit of this, they do have great documents on gnu.org
+_2009:_  Used Emacs for 3 months, and thus learned a little bit of this, they do have great documents at gnu.org